 Conventional patent trials are so complex that typically they are handled by expert litigation attorneys.
 These litigation attorneys have a detailed knowledge of the trial process, but sometimes less knowledge of patent law and the underlying technology.
 By contrast, patents are usually prosecuted by patent attorneys who may have very detailed knowledge of patent law and the underlying technology at issue, but often less trial process expertise.

-Trace back to the original 30 year old prior art
+Trace it back to the original 30-year-old prior art

 Make a Leo type argument

-The logic seems sound – something known 30 years ago was also known 5 years ago.
-The fact that the citations were not combined until the invention, despite a long-felt need, is probative that that the combination was not obvious.
+The logic seems sound – something that was known 30 years ago was also known 5 years ago.
+The fact that the citations were not combined until the invention, despite a long-felt need, is probative that the combination was not obvious.

 35 USC 103 rejections: Ever have something rejected as “obvious” in view of a combination of 5+ references?
 The re Gorman case is how such absurd rejections are rationalized.